evernost/gangQin/README.md

 Look on the Internet for a MIDI file version of the song you want to learn.
 Copy this file in the `/songs` directory.

-Run the `gangQin.py`in a Python interpreter, select your digital keyboard and select your MIDI file.
+Run the `gangQin.py` script in a Python interpreter, select your digital keyboard and select your MIDI file when prompted.

 The interface shows a virtual keyboard and a pianoroll view.
 Everything you play on your input keyboard is mirrored on the virtual keyboard.

-But most importantly, the virtual keyboard also shows the notes you are supposed to play in the song.
+But most importantly, the virtual keyboard shows the notes you are supposed to play in the song.
 Initially, the first note of the song is displayed.
 As soon as you press the notes on your keyboard, the app shows the next notes and so on.

 ### How to get the StaffScope view